List of historical acts of tax resistance: Vecinos Autoconvocados in Paraná, Argentina, 2009–10

 In February 2009, residents of Paraná, Argentina launched a property tax strike to protest large jumps in property assessment values.
 In March, residents of Justo Daract followed suit.

 In 2010, residents of Villa Nueva announced a tax strike to protest against inadequate government services.
 Residents were also urged to refuse to pay taxes for roadwork that resisters alleged had already been paid for out of federal taxes.

 PRD resistance in Indonesia, 2010

 Members of the small Partai Rakyat Demokratik launched a tax strike against president Susilo Bambang Yudhoyono in early 2010.
 Hundreds of protesters pledged to refuse to pay a tax, and as part of their protest, burned their Nomer Peserta Wajib Pajak (taxpayer identification) paperwork.
 Party chairman Sunu Pajar said, "we refuse to pay taxes as a form of resistance."

 Luzerne County, 2010

 A Pennsylvania county government beset with corruption hiked taxes by 10% and some residents said no. One recorded a protest song entitled "Take This Tax and Shove It" and launched a tax resistance campaign.

-Nepalese doctors, 2010

-Doctors in Nepal planned to engage in tax resistance and other acts of civil disobedience to protest the government in 2010.